20 Good Reasons

-"20 Good Reasons" was the first single from Thirsty Merc's second album Slideshows.
-It was released on 17 March 2007 and is to date the band's highest-charting single, reaching number four on the Australian Singles Chart and number seventeen on the New Zealand Singles Chart.
-The song was nominated for 'Song of the Year' at the 2008 APRA awards.
-The single was also the number one most added track to radio across Australia in March 2007.
+"20 Good Reasons" was the first single from Australian pop rock band Thirsty Merc's second album, Slideshows (2007).
+It was released on 17 March 2007 and is the band's highest-charting single, reaching number four on the Australian Singles Chart and number 17 on the New Zealand Singles Chart.
+The song was nominated for Song of the Year at the APRA Music Awards of 2008.
+The single was also the number-one most added track to radio across Australia in March 2007.

 Music video

 The music video for "20 Good Reasons" features the band playing in what appears to be a gritty warehouse of some kind.
 Intercut with the band scenes, the clip features a few couples going through various relationship troubles, echoing the story told by the song.
 The music video was a MySpace feature video for Australian visitors in April 2007 in preparation and for promotion of the forthcoming full-length album Slideshows.
 Thistlethwayte wrote the song when arriving in New York City once.
 He notes he did not write it asking a question about what love or relationships are about, however wrote it saying as a statement, but with the question as to why relationships are often troubled or "lost within all the hysteria".